carpentries/instructor-training/episodes/20-lessons.md

 lesson.
 This source material is also then served as a website, using GitHub's "gh-pages" feature.

-Lesson contribution is managed within the repository using "issues" and "pull requests".
-New problems or suggestions can be introduced as issues, discussed by the community, and addressed via a pull request, which serves as a "request" to make changes, and can also be discussed before changes are merged.
+Lesson contribution is managed within the repository using issues and pull requests.
+New problems or suggestions can be introduced as issues, discussed by the community, and addressed via a pull request, which serves as a request to make changes, and can also be discussed before changes are merged.

 > ## Many Ways to Contribute